Home sweep: Lady Raiders hold on for 79-71 win over Brownsville, also top West Greene

-WAYNESBURG — Both Dave Fowler and Jim Barak worked out the math heading into Tuesday’s Section 6-AA meet and figured the margin for victory — or defeat — wouldn’t be much.
+WAYNESBURG — Both Dave Fowler and Jim Barak worked out the math heading into their Section 6-AA meet on Tuesday, April 4, and figured the margin for victory — or defeat — wouldn’t be much.

 The veteran coaches were right and when the final numbers were tabulated Fowler’s Waynesburg Central girls squad edged Barak’s Brownsville team, 79-71.